JamesByers/Intro_to_Visualization/README.md

   * [In our class repository](/Pronto_bike_share_visualization/cycle-share-dataset/trip.csv)
   * [Web Location](https://www.kaggle.com/pronto/cycle-share-dataset)
     * Note this data set on Kaggle has some data quality issues that are eliminated in the class repository version
-* Get aquainted with the worksheet editing areas and functions
+* Get aquainted with the Tableau worksheet editing areas and functions
 * Connect to a file in Tableau
 * Create a simple chart